mathew-kurian/git-deep/README.md

 ```

 ### Optional Arguments
-- `-c, --children`: Run command on children only
+- `-c, --childrenOnly`: Run command on children only
 - `-p, --parallel`: Run commands in parallel